Last update: 2020-04-07

-All verses are in the New King James Version unless otherwise noted.
+All verses are in the NRSV unless otherwise noted.
 This is a document written in response to some things about the law we were discussing at Bible study.

 To understand the two covenants we must start with Paul’s introductory comments here: